INVESTIGATIVE UNIT: January freeze caused more damage at LSU than initially believed

 BATON ROUGE - While video of a water-laden ceiling collapsing at LSU's Patrick F. Taylor Hall went viral following a freeze last month, other problems were surging elsewhere on campus.
 By the time the thaw was on, nearly two dozen facilities had some sort of problem.

-Buildings impact ranged from Alex Box Stadium on campus to the Hilltop Arboretum along Highland Road.
+Buildings impacted ranged from Alex Box Stadium on campus to the Hilltop Arboretum along Highland Road.
 Campus workers addressed some of the damage, but LSU lined up outside help for the worst problems, records show.

 LSU said initially that the Taylor Hall damage would be fixed for less than $40,000.
 After being asked for an accounting three weeks after the freeze, LSU released documents indicating around $1.6 million worth of work.